alexmanrique/blog/_posts/2020-11-15-clean-architecture-book-summary.md

 Conclusion
 ----------------------------
-A really good book that anyone interested in software quality should read to become a better professional when we have to face more high-level decisions regarding the architecture of a software system.
+A really good book that anyone interested in software quality should read to become a better professional when facing more high-level decisions regarding the architecture of a software system.